calliope-project/calliope/doc/index.rst

 Calliope is a framework to develop energy systems models using a modern and open source Python-based toolchain.

+.. warning:: Calliope and its documentation are still undergoing active development and functionality may change without prior warning.
+If you are interested in using Calliope at this stage you are encouraged to `get in touch <mailto:stefan.pfenninger@imperial.ac.uk>`_.

 Main features:

 * Generic technology definition allows modeling any mix of production, storage and consumption